 A rare, beast of a disease called systemic mastocytosis that keeps me home bound most of the time.
 Rather than try to explain what "that word" is, I'll now point you to Wikipedia: the source of all knowledge.
 Or to The Mastocytosis Society, a less reader-friendly, more credible website.

-This is probably the point where you're saying, "WHAAAAT?
+This is probably where you're saying, "WHAAAAT?
 Why did I not know this?
 HOW could I not have known this?!"

 A husband who goes above and beyond EVERY.SINGLE.DAY to help alleviate the load I bear.
 He cooks, he cleans, he cares for our girls.
-He cleans toilets, people!
+You can see your face in the shine of the toilet lid when he's finished, people!
 He runs errands - to the grocery store, to the pharmacy, to the cleaners, to here and there and everywhere.
 He takes Sophie to birthday parties, to school events, to Chuck E. Cheese, to the county fair.
 The man never stops.
 He NEVER stops.
 AND he goes to work and deals with the security of our country.
 Add to that the fact that, more often than not, he uses his "vacation days" to shuttle me to doctor's appointments or to help care for our girls when I'm having a bad day.
 Aaaaaand he does it with seemingly endless sources of strength and endurance, without complaining.
 He is Superman.
 Without him, I wouldn't be able to be a mother.
 End of story.
 He is my rock.

 A best friend who is there for me no matter what.
 No matter when or how I need him to be, he is there.
 He was there when I was a kid, when life was kicks and jollies, and he is here for me now - when Fun Kristy is often hard to find and Pain In The Ass Kristy is all kinds of abundant.
 A friend who makes me laugh to the point of shooting Coke out my nose and who listens to me and lets me cry when crying is the only thing that will help.
 A friend who jokingly points to his own bald head when I get down about the handfuls of hair appearing in the shower.
 A friend who sits with me through countless procedures and tests - tests like colonoscopies: the true test of any friendship; who says, "Even though you are forty-flippin-years-old, I will take off work and sit with you while you take this new medication...to watch you and see if 'anything weird happens' because you are a freak and I know you're scared of such things.".
 A friend who knows my love of music and how it soothes me, and provides me it in a neverending stream of awesomeness.
 A friend who gives and gives and asks for nothing in return - other than that I "try again tomorrow".